May 14, 2026

 How Often to Run This

-• Quarterly: Full 30-item audit.
+• Quarterly: the full 30-item audit.

-• Monthly: Indexing health, 404 errors, Search Console alerts.
+• Monthly: indexing health, 404 errors, Search Console alerts.

 Tools for Running This Audit